Vistoria: A Multimodal System to Support Fictional Story Writing through Instrumental Text-Image Co-Editing

+Unlike the baseline, where participants often felt like they were editors of GPT-generated text, \system{} supported exploratory editing while preserving a sense of agency and ownership.
+Participants felt that \system{} ``having more sense of mastery over the content,'' in contrast to the baseline (P4, P6, P9).
+P7 felt that when using \system{}, she was actively cutting, combining, filtering, and directing the story’s trajectory, whereas with GPT, she was mostly receiving and editing what the model produced.
+P9 explicitly emphasized a heightened sense of agency, noting: \textit{``This tool is more `me'...
+I control characters and plots.''}

+Dissatisfied with the baseline condition, in which GPT produced most of the content and left participants primarily in the role of adopting it (P4, P6, P7), P10 also characterized \system{} as a supportive co-pilot rather than a substitute for their own work.
+Quantitative results are consistent with these perceptions: participants rated \system{} as providing a stronger collaborative experience than the baseline (CSI: $M_{\text{Vistoria}} = 5.50$ vs.\ $M_{\text{Baseline}} = 4.58$, \textit{p} = .0418; Table~\ref{table:Statistics}).

-\begin{quote} \textit{``When using \system{}, every idea originated from my own imagination, and the final story was formed by combining these different self-generated ideas.
-This gave me a strong sense that the story was truly my own creation.
-I think of the system less as a generator and more as a companion sketchbook.
-While you explore different directions, you always remain in charge of the final piece.''} \end{quote}
+This preserved sense of agency also led to the preserved sense of ownership.
+GPT outputs in the baseline condition were repeatedly described as ``surface--level'' (P2, P5, P7) and as ``someone else's work'' (P3), whereas most participants reported a stronger sense of ownership with \system{} (P1, P2, P3, P4, P5, P6, P8, P9, P10, P11).
+As P5 explained: \textit{``When using \system{}, every idea originated from my own imagination, and the final story was formed by manipulating and combining these different self-generated ideas.
+This gave me a strong sense that the story was truly my own creation.''}

-P9 reinforced this sentiment: \textit{“This tool is more ‘me’...
-I control characters and plots; ChatGPT may not become my story.”} Quantitative results corroborated these perceptions: participants rated \system{} as providing stronger collaborative experiences (CSI: $M_{\text{Vistoria}} = 5.50$ vs.\ $M_{\text{Baseline}} = 4.58$, \textit{p} = .0418) (Table \ref{table:Statistics}).
-Participants framed \system{} as a supportive co-pilot rather than a replacement; as P10 noted: \textit{“I consider this system as a copilot that does not help you with everything, and this system that you have to create by yourself.”} Together, these findings mark a transition from passively adopting others’ ideas to actively curating one’s own generative outputs, reinforcing creative agency and ownership.